luhcas/Opencast-Matterhorn/docs/scripts/3rd_party/README.txt

 Windows installation of gstreamer
 =================================

-Gstreamer on Windows can be installed manually, following the steps outlined here:
+Gstreamer on Windows can be installed from the precompiled packages from OSSBuild, following the steps outlined here:

 - download precompiled version of gstreamer from one of the following
   locations: